veg pizza recipe with step by step photos – the all time favorite – super delicious veg pizza recipe from scratch.

 14: the next morning i removed the pizza dough from the fridge and if you compare the two pics, the dough was getting leavened even in the fridge.

-making the tomato pizza sauce:
+making pizza sauce

 2: in a pan heat olive oil and add chopped garlic to it. fry the garlic for a minute.